top of page

 Why use a UV-C robot?

 There are several options available for facilities and businesses when it comes to UV-C disinfection, but shadowing must be considered.
 UV-C light can only disinfect surfaces that it can reach which can create problems areas that are shadowed.
-UV-C Robots is an innovative technology to solve this issue.
+The Uultrabot is an innovative technology to solve this issue.
 By combining UV-C disinfection technology with an autonomous robot, it becomes a reliable solution that significantly reduces the likelihood of shadowing.

 pexels-thisisengineering-3861457.jpg

-How does UV-C robots it work?
+How does the Ultrabot work?

 eebf1854-f653-426f-83f4-bd61e1ee6a5f.png